NYCDOB/Predictive-Analysis-of-ECB-Violations/README.md

 # Predictive-Analysis-of-ECB-Violations

 Predictive analysis on 5 years of DOB ECB Violations, 2010-2015.
 Methods included market basket and social network analysis.
-Results and description of the project are in the memo.
+Results and description of the project are in the above memo.
 The Ipython notebook is used for data cleaning and creating output to interpret data, the R script is for market basket modelling.

 #Market Basket Analysis
 The analysis produced over 200 association rules, below are two that were most interesting: